ucfopen/Materia/develop/widget-developer-guide.md

 ### Assets in a Question

-Assets within the scope of the entire question.
-Like an song that plays during the question.
+Assets within the scope of the entire question (ie. a song that plays during the question).

 <pre><code class="language-javascript">{
 	materiaType: 'question',